tgirke/GEN242/content/en/assignments/Projects/project_overview.md

 code and results of the Challenge Project.
 The final project reports will be written in R Markdown.
 A basic tutorial on R Markdown is available [here](https://girke.bioinformatics.ucr.edu/GEN242/tutorials/rmarkdown/rmarkdown/).
-Both the R Markdown script (`.Rmd`) along with the rendered HTML or PDF report will be submitted to each student's private GitHub repository.
+Both the R Markdown script (`.Rmd`) along with the rendered HTML or PDF report will be submitted to each student's private project GitHub repository.
 All helper code used for the challenge project needs to be organized as well documented R functions in each project's `*_Fct.R` script.
 The expected structure of the final project report is outlined below.

-The reports should be submitted to each student’s private GitHub repository that was used to submit the homework assignments.
-For the report each student should create in this repository a new directory named `ProjectReport` and include in it the following files:
+The reports should be submitted to each student’s private project GitHub repository.
+For the report each student should create in this repository a new directory named after their workflow project and include in it the following files:

 * `.Rmd` source script of project report
 * Report rendered from `.Rmd` source in HTML or PDF format